 The big negative of these products is the price; put simply they aren’t cheap.
 Having said that if you do need to write on paper in the pouring rain then this really is your only option and it does work well.
 So if you still like the paper format then this writing system is an excellent choice.

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!

 There is a large range of notebook sizes as well as multi packs in addition to a range of pens that vary in price. the multi pack work out cheaper/item.
 The price quoted in this review includes the pen as well

 There are various options for both the notebooks and pens available to meet your needs

-Rite in the Rain bound notebooks.
-They also come spiral bound as well
+Rite in the Rain Notebook.
+They come in spiral bound and non spiral bound versions

 Rite in the Rain Weatherproof Black Metal Clicker Pen – Black ink

 Rite in the Rain notebook.
 In this example the notebook is sitting under a running tap and when I used the Rite in the Rain pen it worked well, the ink didn’t wash off and the paper didn’t tear